Ed Decker: Biography

-They were divorced in 1969.
+Phyllis Decker contends that it was she who filed for divorce on the grounds of adultery and mental cruelty.
+In her affidavit, Phyllis Decker Danielson alleges that "the first ten years Ed and I were married, we moved twenty-six times.
+We moved a few more times in the remaining three years we were married.
+Ed had affairs for seven of those years and I was continually advised by the LDS church to forgive him".
+Since Decker neither appeared in divorce court or made answer to the charges on which the divorce was sought, a default judgment was ordered in Phyllis Decker's favor.

 Decker married again and has been married for 50 years, and has 8 children, 10 grandchildren, and 7 great-grandchildren.
 He is currently a pastor in Palm Desert, CA.

 Writings on Mormonism

 Decker has authored and coauthored, books addressing the inner workings and negative aspects of the LDS religion.
 His book, The God Makers, was followed by The God Makers II.
 He released a book in November 2007, titled My Kingdom Come: The Mormon Quest for Godhood.

 Additional books written in this genre, include Fast Facts on False Teachings, Decker's Complete Handbook on Mormonism, and Unmasking Mormonism.
 A fictional work by Decker, entitled The Mormon Dilemma was added to Conversations With The Cults—The Harvest House series, entitled What You Need to Know About Mormons.

 He participated in the documentary films The God Makers, The Temple of the God Makers, The Mormon Dilemma, and The God Makers II.
 His smaller projects include the booklets "And The Word Became Flesh", "To Moroni, With Love!", and "Understanding Islam", which are distributed by his nonprofit organization.